wuhezhen4/esri-cityengine-sdk/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute.
+Anyone and everyone is welcome to contribute and to extend and improve the examples.

 ## Licensing